Xcel Energy Cabin Creek fire: Prior events

 In 2000, a Federal Energy Regulatory Commission-initiated inspection of the penstock (a long, sloping tunnel and confined space running nearly 3/4 of a mile) found that the epoxy lining on the interior of the pipes was deteriorating.
 This was leading to damage of the pipes themselves and Xcel was mandated to repair the epoxy to limit further damage.
 Work did not begin in earnest until seven years later, as the company had successfully been granted extensions to the deadline for this work to be completed.

 Xcel Energy selected RPI Coating Inc. after a competitive RFP process.
 This was despite RPI having had more than $100,000 of fines levied against it by the Occupational Safety and Health Administration (OSHA), and Xcel's own rating of the company's safety profile as "zero."
 A zero should have automatically disqualified RPI from the bid process.
 Safety concerns had been identified by Xcel's safety director and RPI arranged for a specialist to be brought to the Cabin Creek site to address specific training for operating safely during work at the plant.
 While 14 crew members were slated to be working on the site, only nine attended the six-hour safety meeting.

 In September 2007, the tunnel was prepped for work by Xcel and RPI.
 This involved shutting down the plant, draining via the penstock, and creating an access point for equipment and workers.
 A single ingress/egress point in such a culvert would later prove to be deadly; if the route to the single point of exit were blocked, workers would become trapped.
-This was not the only hazard: an RPI worker dislocated a shoulder during this process, after slipping on the moss covered floor of the tunnel.
+This was not the only hazard: an RPI worker dislocated a shoulder during this process, after slipping on the moss-covered floor of the tunnel.
 Sand blasting and other prep work would last through the month of September.

 Internal Xcel documents show that the penstock was a permit-required confined space work area.
 This would have required a costly set of safety mechanisms to be put in place, including work environment monitoring, specialized rescue team on site, and rigorous control of flammable substances.
-Neither Xcel nor RPI actually treated the work site as permit-required confined space.
+Neither Xcel nor RPI actually treated the work site as a permit-required confined space.

 In early October, re-application of the epoxy coat started with about a dozen workers inside the penstock.
 An epoxy sprayer was operated by a small crew, workers did prep work ahead, and others ran material from the tunnel opening to the sprayer.
 While the epoxy itself was not volatile at the temperatures being used, it was applied at temperatures that were below the optimum for ideal use.
 To cope with this, and to help with regular cleaning, a solvent was used to keep the spray equipment free from contamination.
 RPI workers used methyl ethyl ketone (MEK), a highly volatile chemical with a low flash point, as the solvent.
 It was used on the sprayer as it sat inside the culvert, where multiple sources of ignition were present.